Etshawy1/Symphonia-Back-end/README.md

   3. `combined.log` this contains same content as `error.log` but has more data like the links visited tracked by npm package `morgan` and any thing we want to debug.

 - for running the project you can `npm i -g nodemon` then type `nodemon` it will run the project and refresh at any change of code on saving .

-### Note about the database

-- we are running the project on an online database whose link is in the `.env` file contained in `DATABASE` variable this variable in the `.env` determines the connected database when you run the project, so if you add a link to a local mongodb it will work normally.

 ### migrations & seeds